tonethar/IGME-235-Shared/hw/htaccess.md

     ![Authorization Prompt](_images/auth_prompt.png)

     However, today, with RIT's 2-factor authentication, the user is sent to an entirely different web page for authentication.
-The experience your user gets will be dependant upon the webserver your pages are hosted on.
+The experience your user gets will be dependent upon the webserver your pages are hosted on.

 8. Go ahead and login with your RIT account.
 (Actually you probably already were -- Maybe try to hit your page with an Incognito/Private browser window and see what happens).